sandeepsharma99/python_hitesh_chaudhary/python_notes.md

 ```

 # Q: DataType ?
-- Python has several built-in data types to classify values/information, which represent what kind of value is stored and what operation can be performed on the data.
+- Python has several built-in data types to cl

+assify values/information, which represent what kind of value is stored and what operation can be performed on the data.
 There are following `7` categories: Numeric, Sequence , Mapping, Set, Boolean, NoneType and Binary Types.

 1. Numeric : int, float(decimals), complex